larryscanniello/BotsinMazes/README.txt

 Legend for visualization:

 0 - open square
-1 - closed square; bots cannot move to these
-2 - fire square; if bot is in same square as fire, then that bot is done 5 - fire extinguisher
+1 - closed square; bots cannot move to these, fire cannot spread to these 2 - fire square; if bot is in same square as fire, then that bot is done 5 - fire extinguisher
 10 - bot 1